aaron-grau/curic/javascript/readings/this-and-that.md

 ## The ES6 Solution

-Though it is still important to understand the scope of `this` and know how to use it, ES6 provides a more elegant solution for scoping some callbacks using Arrow Functions.
-Carry on in the following readings for more details.
+Though it is still important to understand the scope of `this` and know how to use it, ES6 provides a more elegant solution for scoping some callbacks using [Arrow Functions](fat-arrows.md).